-Balancing a Powerstroke Diesel engine
+Balancing a Ford Powerstroke

 To balance or not to balance?

-The answer is actually quite simple.
-When calculating weight which is attached to the crank, the rod bearings and the big end of the connecting rods are considered “rotating weight” while the upper parts of the connecting rods along with the wrist pins, pin locks, pistons and rings are all considered “reciprocating weight” because it moves up and down.
-Typically, 100% of the rotating weight is added to 50% of the reciprocating weight to determine bobweight.
-Depending upon what size engine is being balanced, many engine builders will add 4 to 6 grams to the bobweight to simulate oil which will be clinging to the engine parts.
+Calculating weight which is attached to the crank (the rod bearings and the big end of the connecting rods) are considered “rotating weight”.
+The upper parts of the connecting rods along with the wrist pins, pin locks, pistons and rings are all considered “reciprocating weight” because it moves up and down.
+Typically, 100% of the rotating weight is added to 50% of the reciprocating weight to determine bob weight.
+Many engine builders will add 4 to 6 grams to the bob weight to simulate oil which will be clinging to the engine parts.

-Today, almost all quality aftermarket components come “weight matched” so other than checking them before assembly, there is nothing to do if you are starting with a balanced crankshaft.
+Almost all quality aftermarket components come “weight matched” so other than checking them before assembly, there is nothing to do if you are starting with a balanced crankshaft.

-I won’t go into great detail because we are building Ford Powerstroke diesel engines and even with over size pistons in it, the bobweight only changes about 4 to 5 grams which is totally irrelevant because the weight of the piston is “Reciprocating weight” and does not spin and Powerstroke engines have such a large crankshaft that an overbalance of 4 to 5 grams is nothing!
-These engines also have an external harmonic dampener attached to the crankshaft which will easily smooth out a minor imbalance.
+I won’t go into great detail because we are building Ford Powerstroke diesel engines.
+Even with over size pistons in it, the bob weight only changes about 4 to 5 grams.
+This amount is totally irrelevant because the weight of the piston is “Reciprocating weight.”
+Reciprocating weight does not spin and Powerstroke engines have such a large crankshaft that an overbalance of 4 to 5 grams is nothing!
+Powerstroke engines also have an external harmonic dampener attached to the crankshaft.
+A harmonic dampener is designed to smooth out a minor imbalance.

-An engine builders who used to work for Asheville Engine at one time worked on a pro drag racing team.
-They built a perfectly balanced engine (100% rotating/50% recipriocating weight) which was designed to run at just over 8,000 RPM.
+An engine builder who used to work for Asheville Engine at one time worked on a pro drag racing team.
+They built a perfectly balanced engine (100% rotating/50% reciprocating weight) which was designed to run at just over 8,000 RPM.
 The driver reported that the vibration was so bad right before he got to the lights that his eyes teared up and it was hard for him to see.
 In the short amount of time that the car was on the track, the vibration had fatigue-cracked the intake manifold and oil pan.

-That being said, Asheville Engine has always balanced engines for a small additional charge for people who want their engines balanced.
-For the average guy who’s using his truck to work, haul a camper and get groceries, you don’t really need it but if it’s what you want, we are happy to do it.
+Asheville Engine offers balancing a Ford Powerstroke engines for a small additional charge.
+For the average guy who’s using his truck to work, haul a camper and get groceries, you don’t really need it.
+If a perfectly balanced engine is what you want, we are happy to do it.
 It helps us pay for our machine.
 Details, available upgrades and prices of our engines as well as other products at https://ashevilleengine.com/powerstroke-diesel-engines-2/

-Asheville Engine, Inc. We Keep You Strokin’
+We Keep You Strokin’